- Home

 RESOURCES

-Since children can be especially vulnerable to disease, and since school settings often make it easy for illness to spread, vaccinations are required for children to enroll in school or child care.
+Children can be especially vulnerable to disease, and since school and group settings often make it easy for illness to spread, vaccinations are required for children to enroll in school or child care.
 Schools are required to report the immunization status of all children who attend.

 Before a child can attend a school or child care center, the parent or guardian must submit a signed copy of the Certificate of Information (CIS) Form.
 Please see our Immunizations/Labs page or go to the Washington State Department of Health's Access Your Family's Immunization Records for more information.